The Earle M. Jorgensen Laboratory

 - Day Lighting

 - High-Efficiency Lighting

 - Water Saving Fixtures: Low Flow and Dual Flush

 - High Albedo Roof Surface to Reduce Heat Gain

 - Use of Rapidly Renewable, Recyclable and Regional Materials (i.e. Bamboo, cork)

 - Solar PV Array Assigned to Offset A Portion of the Building's Energy Demand

 The Jorgensen building was rededicated in October of 2012 and stands as a symbol of Caltech's lasting commitment to sustainability research.
-From the early renderings of Fall 2010, Jorgensen was depicted as an innovative space -with communal areas to support collaboration, ample meeting spaces, and state of the art laboratories.
+From the early renderings of 2010, Jorgensen was depicted as an innovative space featuring communal areas to support collaboration, ample meeting spaces and state of the art laboratories.